 Evolving Technologies: Innovation, Competition, and Change

-This online course focuses on some of the most critical issues leaders must grasp as we move into a global environment increasingly reshaped by automation, connectivity, ubiquitous knowledge, and technological competition.
+This online, self-paced course focuses on the critical issues leaders must grasp as we move into a global environment increasingly reshaped by geopolitical and economic competition in high-tech manufacturing, biotechnology, security, and the unknowns of future innovation.
+Registration accepted on a rolling basis.

 At a Glance